ConvincibleMedia/ConvincibleMedia/source/_showcase/cambridge-english-teacher.md

   text: Crafting a brand that inspires loyalty.
 intro:
 - item_type: block_body_lead
-  paragraphs: Virgil Ierubino (Owner at Convincible) was the marketing brain behind
+  paragraphs: Virgil Ierubino <i class="small">[MD at Convincible]</i> was the marketing
-    the world’s most prestigious membership for teachers of English.
+    brain behind the world’s most prestigious membership for teachers of English.
 - item_type: block_body_text
   text: Teachers of English as a foreign language (TEFL) need new ideas, peer support
     and career guidance to excel at their work – and enjoy it even more.
 No professional